krujos/cf-org-usage-report/README.md

 #Report on memory usage of Cloud Foundry Orgs and Spaces.

 This is a sample script to report on the amount of memory used against the currently applied quota.
 It uses CF curl and the currently logged in user to access the [Cloud Controller rest API](http://apidocs.cloudfoundry.org/).
+It assumes the CF cli is in your path.
 This script is written against v204 but is expected to work against any release.
 Should you have a problem please open an issue.

 ##Usage